 - Wear gloves where relevant to protect your hands and enhance your grip

 Alongside these safety precautions, it is also important to ensure that you have the right tools and equipment before you start.
-This includes a drill or screw gun with the correct bits, tin snips and all relevant safety equipment.
+This includes:

 How to install your gutter guard

-Before you can even begin to think about installing a guard to your gutters, it is vital that you clean the entire system as thoroughly as possible.
-Removing all of the debris before you attach your guard will ensure that it is not only as secure as possible, but the chances of your gutters becoming clogged are at the lowest possible risk.
+Before you can even begin to think about installing a guard on your gutters, you must clean the entire system as thoroughly as possible.
+Removing all the debris before you attach your guard will ensure that it is not only as secure as possible but the chances of your gutters becoming clogged are at the lowest possible risk.

-To do this, you should first remove as much of the physical debris as possible before washing the system through with a hose.
-Be careful though, as the water used to hose the system clean can make your gutters very slippery, which increases the chance of an accident.
+To do this, you should remove as much physical debris as possible before washing the system through with a hose.
+Be careful, though, as the water used to clean the system can make your gutters very slippery, which increases the chance of an accident.

 Your roof and guttering system can be sharp, so ensure that you are wearing a set of robust gloves when you are cleaning it out as this will prevent your hand from becoming scratched or cut as you complete the task.

-Once you have fully cleaned your gutters out, the next step is to ensure that you measure out the right amount of mesh required.
+Once you have fully cleaned your gutters, the next step is to ensure that you measure the amount of mesh required.
 To do this, roll your mesh out slowly, starting from one end of the gutter all the way up to the end of the current section you are working on.

-When you have that, cut off the remaining roll, but ensure that you leave a little overlap at each end to ensure you can fully secure the mesh guard firmly to the property.
+When you have that, cut off the remaining roll, but ensure that you leave a little overlap at each end to ensure you can fully securely the mesh guard to the property.
 20-30cm is about right.
-When unrolling your mesh guard, as long as making sure you have enough length you should also ensure that the depth is suitable enough to cover from the roof to the far lip of your gutter pipe.
+When unrolling your mesh guard, as long as making sure you have enough length, you should also ensure that the depth is suitable enough to cover from the roof to the far lip of your gutter pipe.

-Once in position, ensuring that the mesh is laid flat evenly and then screw the trims into position using self-drilling screws roughly ever 250mm.
+Once in position, ensure that the mesh is laid flat evenly and then screw the trims into position using self-drilling screws roughly every 250mm.
 Once the first trim piece is secure, move the next one into position, ensuring it aligns with the pre-drilled holes on the previous piece before you screw it into place.
 Continue this process until the entire gutter run is complete.

-When you are trimming a corner section of your roof, you can cut part of the way through the trim in order to make it bend into shape and create a clean and secure angle.
+When trimming a corner section of your roof, you can cut part of the way through the trim to make it bend into shape and create a clean and secure angle.